-Effective Fall 2000 the course evaluation and/or general education designation as listed in the CEG/AZCAS (Course Equivalency Guide/Arizona Course Applicability System) is valid for the term in which a student is awarded credit on the transcript.
+Effective Fall 2000 the course evaluation and/or general education designation as listed in the Arizona CEG (Course Equivalency Guide) within the Arizona Course Applicability System (AZCAS) is valid for the term in which a student is awarded credit on the transcript.
 A course evaluation and/or general education designation may be subject to change.
 Given that curriculum is dynamic at both MCCCD and the institutions to which MCCCD students transfer, students have the option to petition for course evaluation and/or general education designations.

-- requires courses that transfer as equivalent courses, departmental elective credit (XXXXDEC), or general elective credit (Elective) at all Arizona public universities according to the Arizona Higher Education Course Equivalency Guide (CEG) within CAS.
-The course evaluation and/or general education designation as listed in CAS is valid for the term in which the student is awarded credit on the transcript; - follows the graduation policies within the general catalog; - includes both courses and their modular equivalents, either the course or the modular equivalents will satisfy the Associate in Arts Special Requirements; - accepts one of the courses that is cross-referenced with other courses; - provides for exemption from Arizona university admission requirements for students who complete the Associate in Arts degree from a regionally accredited post-secondary institution with a minimum 2.0 on a 4.0=A scale for Arizona residents and a minimum 2.5 on a 4.0=A scale for non-residents.
+- requires courses that transfer as equivalent courses, departmental elective credit (XXXXDEC), or general elective credit (Elective) at all Arizona public universities according to the Arizona Course Equivalency Guide (CEG) within the Arizona Course Applicability System (AZCAS).
+The course evaluation and/or general education designation as listed in AZCAS is valid for the term in which the student is awarded credit on the transcript; - follows the graduation policies within the general catalog; - includes both courses and their modular equivalents, either the course or the modular equivalents will satisfy the Associate in Arts Special Requirements; - accepts one of the courses that is cross-referenced with other courses; - provides for exemption from Arizona university admission requirements for students who complete the Associate in Arts degree from a regionally accredited post-secondary institution with a minimum 2.0 on a 4.0=A scale for Arizona residents and a minimum 2.5 on a 4.0=A scale for non-residents.

-The 60-64 semester credits required for the Associate in Arts Special Requirements follow: See the list entitled "MCCCD Courses That Can Be Used to Satisfy MCCCD AGEC A, AGEC B and/or AGEC S" for specific course information via the following website:
+The 60-64 semester credits required for the Associate in Arts Special Requirements follow: See the list entitled "MCCCD Courses That Can Be Used to Satisfy MCCCD AGECA, AGECB and/or AGECS" for specific course information via the following website: